molimauro/blockchain-developer-bootcamp-final-project/README.md

 - exchange NFT stickers;
 - send money between friends;
 - audio and video calls.

+I'm aware of the fact that paying fees for managing friends is not acceptable for the final users, was implemented in this way only for the course completion purposes.
+In the future the final users will not pay such fees, instead a smart contract with the necessary funds will be in charge of these operations.

 ## Simple workflow

 1. Enter service web site